-More and more cities and states around the country are banning smoking in public places, much to the chagrin of smokers.
-Is this sort of strong, successful anti-smoking movement a new development?
+More and more cities and states are banning smoking in public places, much to the chagrin of smokers.
+Is this sort of strong anti-smoking movement a new development?
 Hardly.
 Opposition to smoking has been around almost as long as smoking itself, and some of the historical measures to curb lighting up might surprise you.

 1. The Pope Cracks Down on Smoke

 Pope Urban VII's papacy began on September 15, 1590.
 It ended with his death from malaria less than two weeks later.
 Although he didn't spend much time as the head of the Catholic Church, Urban VII was around long enough to make his feelings on tobacco known.
 He banned all tobacco "in the porchway of or inside a church, whether it be by chewing it, smoking it with a pipe or sniffing it in powdered form through the nose."
 The penalty for breaking his edict?
 Excommunication.

 Urban VII's crackdown is considered to be history's first public smoking ban.
 Various papal bans on smoking stuck around until 1724, when tobacco-loving Pope Benedict XIII gave Catholics the thumbs-up to light up again.

 2. King James' Ideal Version of England is Smoke-Free